-- (a) Provisional Under-Seal Filings.
-A party may provisionally file a document that it reasonably believes may contain confidential information under seal.
-The document will enter electronically an order authorizing the filing be deemed filed as of the document(s) under seal. that date so as to trigger subsequent filing deadlines and will remain provisionally sealed until further court order.
-The assigned judge will also direct the clerk'sclerk's office towill grant access to sealed documents to all attorneys who have entered an appearance in that the case (and whose appearance hashave not been terminated) the ability to view sealed documents in that case (assuming this access has not previously been granted).
-The - (b) Notice.
-Immediately after the provisional under-seal filing, the filing party may then file its document(s) electronically under seal. must file a notice of proposed sealed record.
-The notice must (1) identify the subject confidential information by the ECF docket number of the provisional under-seal filing and (2) state the extent to which the filing party seeks to maintain the information under seal and the identities of any other parties and/or non-parties that previously designated the information as confidential pursuant to a protective order ("the Proponent").
-The filing party must (1) serve the notice on all Proponents and (2) provide notice to any Proponent that is a non-party to the litigation that the Proponent should follow the procedure set forth in subsection (c) to the extent the Proponent wants to maintain the document or portions thereof under seal.
-The party that provisionally filed the document under seal has no obligation to assert the confidentiality interests of other Proponents.

 - (c) Order Denying Leave.
 If the court denies the motion for leave to file under seal, the assigned judge will enter electronically an order denying the filing of the document(s) under seal. - (d) Notification of Termination.
-Once the court has granted an attorney access to sealed documents in a case, that attorney is responsible for notifying the clerk's office if he or she is terminated from the case and the parties request that terminated attorneys no longer have access to sealed documents in that case. - (c) Motion to Seal or Redact.
-A Proponent that seeks to maintain any portion of the document under seal, or to allow the document to be filed in the public record with redactions, must file a motion to seal or redact in the public record.
-The motion must be filed within 7 days after the document is filed provisionally under seal; any response must be filed within 3 days after service of the motion; and any reply must be filed within 1 day after the response.
-The motion must include the following: - (1) a description of the specific portions of the document, without attaching the document in question or revealing the confidential information, that the Proponent asks the court to maintain under seal or allow to be redacted, which must be narrowly tailored to the asserted confidentiality interest; - (2) the confidentiality interest to be protected and why such interest outweighs the presumption of public access (stipulations between the parties or stipulated protective orders, alone, are insufficient to justify restriction); - (3) a clearly defined and serious injury that would result in the absence of restricting public access; - (4) why no lesser alternative is practicable or why restricting public access will adequately protect the confidentiality interest in question; - (5) the extent to which the motion is opposed or unopposed, if known; and - (6) in cases involving a pro se incarcerated party, the extent to which the pro se incarcerated party should be granted access to the sealed or redacted materials.
+Once the court has granted an attorney access to sealed documents in a case, that attorney is responsible for notifying the clerk's office if he or she is terminated from the case and the parties request that terminated attorneys no longer have access to sealed documents in that case. - (a) Provisional Under-Seal Filings.
+A party may provisionally file a document that it reasonably believes may contain confidential information under seal.
+The document will be deemed filed as of that date and will remain provisionally sealed until further court order.
+The clerk's office will grant access to sealed documents to all attorneys who have entered an appearance in the case and have not been terminated. - (b) Notice.
+No later than the next court business day, the filing party must file a notice of proposed sealed record that identifies the subject confidential information by the ECF docket number of the provisional under-seal filing and the corresponding party or non-party that the filing party reasonably believes may assert a confidentiality interest in the identified confidential information ("the proponent").
+The filing party must serve the notice on all proponents and provide notice to any proponent that is a non-party to the litigation that the proponent should follow the procedure set forth in subsection (c) to the extent the proponent wants to assert its own confidentiality interests to maintain the document or portions thereof under seal.
+The party that provisionally filed the document under seal has no obligation to assert the confidentiality interests of others. - (c) Motion to Seal or Redact.
+A proponent that seeks to maintain any portion of the document under seal, or to allow the document to be filed in the public record with redactions, must file a motion to seal or redact according to the following procedure: - (1) Within 7 days after the document is filed provisionally under seal, provide notice to the other parties (but not file with the court) identifying the specific portions of the document that it intends to ask the court to maintain under seal or allow to be redacted from the public record.
+Any party that receives such notice must respond to the proponent with its objections within 2 days.
+The parties (and the proponent, if a non-party) must then meet and confer to try to eliminate or minimize filings under seal and redactions, and try to agree on an unopposed motion. - (2) The motion to seal or redact must be filed within 14 days after the document is filed provisionally under seal. - (3) The motion must be filed in the public record, and it must include the following: - (A) the portions of the document that the proponent asks the court to maintain under seal or allow to be redacted, which must be narrowly tailored to the asserted confidentiality interest; - (B) the confidentiality interest to be protected and why such interest outweighs the presumption of public access (stipulations between the parties or stipulated protective orders, alone, are insufficient to justify restriction);